-11. The Applicant must ensure that all new buildings and structures, and any alterations or additions to existing buildings and structures, are constructed in accordance with the relevant requirements of the BCA and MSB.
+11. The Applicant must ensure that all new buildings and structures, and any alterations or additions to existing buildings and structures, are constructed in accordance with the relevant requirements of the BCA and SANSW.

-- Under Part 4A of the EP&A Act, the Applicant is required to obtain construction and occupation certificates (where applicable) for the proposed building works.
+- Under Part 6 of the EP&A Act, the Applicant is required to obtain construction and occupation certificates (where applicable) for the proposed building works.
 Part 8 of the EP&A Regulation sets out the requirements for the certification of the development. - The development is located in the Patrick Plains Mine Subsidence District.
-Under Section 15 of the Mine Subsidence Compensation Act 1961, the Applicant is required to obtain the MSB's approval before constructing any improvements on the site.
+Under section 21 of the Coal Mine Subsidence Compensation Act 2017, the Applicant is required to obtain the Chief Executive of SANSW's approval before carrying out certain development in a Mine Subsidence District.